Stuyk/ramblings/why-dither-was-built.md

 Dither isn't just a platform for speaking freely; it's a forum that fosters absolute accountability.

-When you post on Dither, you are not just putting information "on the internet"—you are cementing it into a global, distributed ledger that cannot be altered.
+When you post on Dither, you are not just putting information "on the internet"-you are cementing it into a global, distributed ledger that cannot be altered.
 This creates an environment where users must consider their words carefully, as their posts are permanently associated with their actions on the blockchain.

 Dither serves as a powerful new tool for open discussion and holding narratives to an unyielding standard of permanence.
 It offers a way to bluntly and effectively share a truth, an ideology, or engage in a discussion, knowing that the record will stand forever.